railcore/railcore.github.io/build_and_troubleshoot/index.md

 ---

 ## Building
  * [RailCore Dozuki Build Guide](https://railcore.dozuki.com/c/RailCore_II) -  now the recommended method to build a RailCore kit.
-If you spot problems or want to assist in tidying up the new guide, join the Documentation Channel on Discord.
+If you spot problems or want to assist in tidying up the new guide, join the #documentation Channel on Discord.
  * [Build FAQ](build_faq.md)
  * [Build videos](./build_videos.md) - collected works by the community.
  * [JohnOCFII RailCore II 300ZL Build Gallery](https://imgur.com/a/edVEg4K) - a rather old self-source, but plenty of images so may still be useful!

+*The #help channel on Discord is also a great resource during a build.
+Remember to be precise and informative about your problem and understand that all assistance is voluntary and community based.*

+{::nomarkdown}
+<iframe src="https://discordapp.com/widget?id=546187906033909790&theme=dark" width="350" height="500" allowtransparency="true" frameborder="0"></iframe>
+{:/}

 The following information is provided as extra information to assist with build and configuration.